-Figure 1: The withdraw() function on the 10 ETH pool smart contract.
+Figure 1: The withdraw() function on the 10 ETH pool smart contract.22

-2 3 4 5 bytes calldata proof, bytes32 root, bytes32 nullifierHash, address payable recipient, address payable relayer, uint256 fee, ulnt256 refund

-4 bytes32 root, bytes32 nullifierHash, address payable recipient, address payable relayer, uint256 fee,
+'''

+function withdraw(

+bytes calldata proof,

+bytes32 root,

+3

+4

+bytes32 nulliflerHash,

-5 address payable recipient, address payable relayer, wint256 fee,
+address payable recipient,

+5

+6

-address payable relayer, uint256 fee,
+address payable relayer,

+7

 uint256 fee,

-6

-7 wint256 metand

-8 dince to Treading

-9 ) external payable nonReentrant {

-16 require(fee &lt;= denomination, "Fee exceeds transfer value");

-11 require(

-12 !nulliflerHashes[nulliflerHash],

-13 "The note has been already spent"

-14 );

-15 require(isKnownRoot(root), "Cannot find your merkle root"); // Make sure to use a recent one-

-16 require(

-17 verifier.verifyProof(

-18 proof,

-19 ]

-28 u1nt256(root),

-21 uint256(nullifierHash),

-22 uint256(recipient),

-23 uint256(relayer),

-24 fee,

-25 refund

-26 1

-27 ),

-28 "Invalid withdraw proof"

-29 );
+8

+uInt256 refund

+9

+) external payable nonReentrant (

+16

+require(fee <= denomination, "Fee exceeds transfer value");

+11

+require(

+!nullifierHashes[nullifierHash],

+12

+13.

+"The note has been already spent

+14

+15

+require(isKnownRoot(root), "Cannot find your merkle root"); // Make sure to use a recent one

+16

+require(

+17

+verifier.verifyProof(

+18

+proof,

+19

+28

+uint256(root),

+21

+uint256(nullifierHash),

+22

+uint256(recipient),

+23

+uint256(relayer),

+fee,

+24

+25

+refund

+26

+27

+28

+"Invalid withdraw proof"

+29

 30

+31

-31 nullifierHashes[nullifierHash] = true;
+nullifierHashes[nullifierHash] = true;

+32

-32 processWithdraw(recipient, relayer, fee, refund);
+processWithdraw(recipient, relayer, fee, refund);

+33

-33 emit Withdrawal(recipient, nullifierHash, relayer, fee);
+emit Withdrawal(recipient, nullifierHash, relayer, fee);

-34 )
+34

+'''

 22 Tornado Cash 10 ETH Pool (Code), Etherscan, https://etherscan.io/address/ 0x910cbd523d972eb0a6f4cae4618ad62622b39dbf#code.

-Thiswithdraw() function, running autonomously on the smart contract, receives in, among other values, the proof ( proof), the customer's destination address ( recipient), the relayer's address ( relayer) (if a relayer is used), and the fee to the relayer ( fee) (if a relayer is used).
+This withdraw() function, running autonomously on the smart contract, receives in, among other values, the proof (proof), the customer's destination address (recipient), the relayer's address (relayer) (if a relayer is used), and the fee to the relayer (fee) (if a relayer is used).
 These values accompanying the proof were among the same "public" inputs the customer passed to the proving algorithm when generating her proof.
 These values are then passed to a verification function verifier.verifyProof()(line 17).
 The verification function then plays the role of the verifier in the zero knowledge proof protocol, by running the "verifying algorithm."
 The verifying algorithm uses cryptography to determine whether the proof is valid for the other "public" inputs (such as the customer's destination address) and whether it was generated by someone who could provide the secret note to the proving algorithm.
 Again, the information about the secret note is not revealed in the proof, but the proof still cryptographically guarantees that the customer knows a secret note that was used when depositing (without revealing anything about which deposit was the customer's).
 If this proof is valid, the processWithdraw() function is called (line 32); if it is not, the program will stop running and the processWithdraw() function will not be called.
 The processWithdraw() function is the code necessary to run to transfer the customer's locked crypto assets from the smart contract to the customer and relayer.
 The processWithdraw() function looks as follows:

+Figure 2: The processWithdraw() function on the 10 ETH pool smart contract.23

 '''

-Figure 2: The processWithdraw() function on the 10 ETH pool smart contract.

-'''

-'''
+1

-1 function processWithdraw(
+function processWithdraw(

 2

 address payable recipient,

+3

 address payable relayer,

-3

 4

 uint256 fee,

 5

 uint256 refund

 ) internal {

 6

 7

 // sanity checks

 8

 require(

-Q.
+9

 msg.value == 0,

+10

 "Message value is supposed to be zero for ETH instance"

-10

 11

 );

 12

 require(

 13

-refund -- 0,
+refund -- 0.

 14

 "Refund value is supposed to be zero for ETH instance"

 15

-):

 16

+(bool success, ) = recipient.call.value(denomination - fee)("");

 17

-(bool success, ) = recipient.call.value(denomination - fee)("");
+require(success, "payment to recipient did not go thru");

 18

-require(success, "payment to recipient did not go thru");

 19

 if ( fee > 0) {

+(success, ) - relayer.call.value(fee)("");

 20

-(success, ) = relayer.call.value(fee)("");

 21

 require(success, "payment to relayer did not go thru");

 22

-3

 23

 }

 '''